Company (2002 film): Development

+Casting

-Company was Malayalam actor Mohanlal's debut role in a Hindi film.
-He played IPS Veerapalli Srinivasan, a character based on the former Police Commissioner of Mumbai, Dhanushkodi Sivanandhan.
+Company marked Malayalam actor Mohanlal's debut in Hindi cinema.
+He portrayed IPS Veerapalli Srinivasan, a character based on the former Police Commissioner of Mumbai, Dhanushkodi Sivanandhan.
 Varma described the character as someone who looks heroic and "more like a professor and treats crime as a disease and criminals as patients".
-The role of Malik was first offered to Manoj Bajpayee who declined it due to date issues.
-The role eventually went to Ajay Devgn.
+Kamal Haasan was first considered for the part, but Varma later replaced him with Mohanlal, feeling Haasan's "stylized" acting might not fit the raw and realistic tone he wanted for the film.
+Varma had first offered the role of Malik to Shah Rukh Khan.
+However, upon narrating the story to him, he felt that Khan's body language did not suit the character.
+Ajay Devgn was then finalized then for the role.
 Varma wanted to keep the mafia boss character calm and composed, which he based on Devgn's personality.
-Suresh Oberoi wanted to launch the career of his son Vivek Oberoi in an Abbas–Mustan film but he said he "would like to go through my struggle".
-After that, he met Varma, who said he wanted to cast someone as a gangster living in a slum and said Vivek Oberoi "look(s) too good for the role".
-Oberoi asked Varma for 15 days, during which he stayed in the slums and slept on the floor.
+Abhishek Bachchan was the initial choice for the role of Chandrakant Aangre, but declined due to other commitments at the time.
+Varma then cast newcomer Vivek Oberoi.
+Upon meeting Varma, who said he wanted to cast someone as a gangster living in a slum and told Oberoi he looked too good for the role, Oberoi asked Varma for 15 days, during which he stayed in the slums and slept on the floor.
 He rubbed oils and creams on his body, and sun-bathed daily to look darker for the role.
-He applied some mud to his face on the day of his meeting with Varma, and was eventually selected for his debut role as Chandu.
-Manisha Koirala was cast as Saroja, a role which Varma described as very "atmospheric".
+He applied some mud to his face on the day of his meeting with Varma, and was eventually selected for the role of Chandru.
+Rinkle Khanna was cast as Saroja, but was replaced by Manisha Koirala a fews days into shooting.

+Filming

 Hemant Chaturvedi served as the director of photography and Chandan Arora edited the film.
 Location filming for the project took place in the slums of Mumbai, Mombasa, Nairobi, Hong Kong, and Switzerland.
 The film's prologue scene, in which eagles are flying over the city, was the final scene to be filmed.
 Varma asked his cameraman to take a few shots of the city to use as inserts.
 While he was filming, the eagles were flying; Varma said the footage reminded him of the opening scene of Mackenna's Gold (1969) and was "seized by the desire to somehow incorporate them in the film".
 Instead of using it as an exterior cut, he used it for the opening to "create drama".
 For the opening sequence, Varma wrote and used a fake informational voice-over about eagles waiting for months for their prey because it was "profound-sounding".
 Varma filmed the song "Khallas" hand-held with a camera "as a guest at a seedy disco where people find it difficult to move around" because he did not want to have a "picture-perfect composition".